cenk1cenk2/docker-node-fnm/README.md

 # global settings
 node_version: default # set the node version, overwrites the nvmrc file in the root. version that can fnm or nvm can accept
 package_manager: yarn # valid values npm, yarn
+dont_install: false # disables the initial install process where node_modules is not found
 force_install: false # to add --force flag to the package manager for initial start
 sync_wait: 10 # wait between the services a pre-given time if sync is true
 restart_wait: 3 # wait before restarting the service, if crashed, max 5 seconds